-ESG considerations are part of the investment management services provided by AAML to abrdn Life.
-AAML takes account of ESG factors in its research, stock selection and portfolio construction.
+ESG considerations are part of the investment management services provided by alL to abrdn Life. alL takes account of ESG factors in its research, stock selection and portfolio construction.
 Through engagement and exercising of voting rights, it actively works with companies to improve corporate standards, transparency and accountability.
 For real assets - such as real estate - the focus is on sustainability, resource efficiency and socio-economic benefit.
-By making ESG central to its investment capabilities, AAML looks to deliver robust outcomes for clients - as well as actively contribute to a fairer, more sustainable world.
+By making ESG central to its investment capabilities, alL looks to deliver robust outcomes for clients - as well as actively contribute to a fairer, more sustainable world. abrdn Life is not, at the date of this report obliged to prepare an entity report covering climate related disclosures in line with the recommendations of the Task Force on Climate Related Financial Disclosures ("TCFD").
+However, it has elected to prepare this report for its clients and stakeholders.
+A link to the entity report can be found at abrdn Life TCFD Report.